mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

   #.
 Consider ``L = ['a', 9, 10, 17, 'a', 'b', 10]``.
 Remove all letters from ``L``.

 .. _sets:

 Sets
 ----

 .. index:: Set

-A *Set* in Sage is a data type which behaves a lot like a mathematical set and it differs from a list in a few key ways:
+A *Set* in SageMath is a data type which behaves a lot like a mathematical set and it differs from a list in a few key ways:

   * Elements of a Set have no order.
 So you cannot access elements by an index.
   * An element in a Set only appears once.

 To see an example of that last point, we will construct a Set by converting a list into a set. ::